Variable gauge: Operation

 A variable gauge multiple unit, or a train including a variable gauge locomotive (e.g. Talgo 250) and rolling stock, may drive straight across a gauge changer.
 Normally the locomotive will not be able to change gauge, meaning that it must move out of the way whilst the remainder of the train itself passes through.
 On the opposite side, a new locomotive of the other gauge will couple to the train.

 A Talgo train with a locomotive can drive across a gauge change at 1 axle per second at a speed of about 10-15 km/h.

 A train (or an individual car) can be pushed halfway across the gauge-changer, uncoupled, and then (once far enough across) coupled to the new locomotive and pulled the rest of the way.
 A long length of wire-rope with hooks on the end means that the process can be asynchronous, with the rope used to bridge across the length of the gauge changer (to temporarily couple the arriving cars and receiving locomotive, although without braking control from the locomotive to the train vehicles).

 On long-distance trains in Spain and night trains crossing from Spain into France, the arriving locomotive stops just short of the gauge changer, uncouples and moves into a short siding out of the way.
 Gravity then moves the train through the gauge changer at a controlled low speed.
 The new locomotive is coupled onto the front only after the full train has finished passing through the changer.

 From 2014 gauge changing systems for freight wagons were being developed.

 Countries

 Australia

-In 1933, as many as 140 inventions were offered to Australia railways to overcome the breaks of gauge between the different states.
-None was accepted.
+In 1933, as many as 140 inventions were reviewed by Australian federal and state railway commissions to overcome the breaks of gauge between the different states.
+None were accepted.
 About 20 of these devices were adjustable wheels/axles of some kind or another, which may be analogous to the modern VGA.
 VGA systems were mostly intended for Broad Gauge and Standard Gauge lines.

 Break of Gauge stations were installed at Port Pirie, Peterborough and Albury; these were fairly manual in operation.
 The newest installation was at Dry Creek and was of a more automatic design.
 The Talgo RD design is even more automatic and efficient.